ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 **b)** Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.

 Now check what it says the package name is near the top (in parenthesis).
 Make sure the package name starts with "app.rvx" like in [this image](https://imgur.com/a/TUBgLLt).
-If it says something else, then you'll need to patch again, (using an unpatched APK of the suggested version,) and include the `MicroG Support` patch this time.
+If it says something else, then you'll need to patch again, (using an unpatched APK of the suggested version,) and apply the `MicroG Support` patch this time.

 **c)** Create a detailed post if you are still having trouble.